 For The Barter Puzzle activity, you will need to break your team into equal groups.
 Provide each team a different jigsaw puzzle, but of equal difficulty.
 Inform your teams that they have a set amount of time to complete their puzzle and that some pieces of their puzzle belong to another teams puzzle.

-Purpose: While this exercise can be a bit time-consuming, it allows for creative teamwork.
+Purpose: While this exercise can be a bit time-consuming, it allows for creative cohesion.
 Not only must the team build their puzzle, but they must also find a way to convince the other teams to give up their needed pieces.
 So they have to solve their puzzle along with the problem of getting their pieces to complete the puzzle.

 Game #7: Penny For Your Thoughts